ajiboladev/my-accessbank-project/README.md

 This project is a non-commercial, educational clone built from scratch by me.
 All logos and trademarks belong to their respective owners.
 No original code or assets from the Access Bank website were copied.

+**⚠️This repository contains an educational demo website for learning frontend development.
+It is not associated with Access Bank.**